Work truck solution for CAT dealer — at a glance

 Easier to work, easier to operate

 Another key benefit of EnPak is a substantially-improved operator environment.
 Mechanics work almost entirely off the back of their truck.
-The loud noise of a running truck combined with the noise of running tools and the truck’s exhaust creates a nasty mix of distractions for the mechanic.
-Tests have shown that EnPak reduces jobsite sound levels by as much as 10 decibels, and a vertical exhaust forces fumes up and away from the work environment (in addition to eliminating the truck’s exhaust).
+The loud noise of a running truck combined with the noise of running tools and the truck’s exhaust creates a mix of distractions for the mechanic.
+Tests have shown that EnPak reduces jobsite sound levels by as much as 10 decibels.
+And a vertical exhaust forces fumes up and away from the work environment (in addition to eliminating the truck’s exhaust).

 “If you’re working around high decibels, it puts a stress level on you that should be avoided,” says Jack Ravazza, general service manager, Peterson Tractor.
 “I think reduced noise can have a big effect on the performance of a technician.
 The better the environment, the more productivity he is going to have.”